compose/app-ws/README.md

 ## What's expected of you

 As a general rule, you should use idiomatic Rails to solve these problems.
-This **could** mean reorganizing things and **probably** means adding routes, controllers and models as you feel is necessary.
+This **could** mean reorganizing things and **probably** means adding routes, controllers, models, and specs as you feel is necessary.

 Use the tools, gems and libraries you enjoy using.